HomeSkin FirmingNon-Surgical Skin Firming That Works

 Laser treatments.
 Non-ablative lasers heat the skin to build collagen with little downtime, while ablative lasers resurface more aggressively for stronger results and more recovery.

 The best treatment depends on your skin, the area, and how much laxity you have.
 A board-certified dermatologist or reputable provider can assess you and recommend the right device and number of sessions, and flag anything that is over-promised.
-If your looseness is mild, it is worth maximizing at-home skin tightening and collagen-supporting habits first, since they cost nothing and support any treatment.
+If your looseness is mild, it is worth maximizing at-home skin tightening and collagen-supporting habits first, since they cost nothing and support any treatment you later choose.

 Final takeaway